-When summer rolls into full gear you can bet your zucchini or summer squash plants will kick into full gear.
-If you’re wondering what to do with it all why not ferment it which improves flavor, digestibility, and keeps for months in cold storage.
+When summer rolls into full gear you can just bet that your zucchini or summer squash plants will kick into full gear as well.
+Fermenting these vegetables not only improves flavor and digestibility, it also prepares them to keep for months in cold storage.

 This recipe is versatile in that you can use whatever herbs you have hanging out in your garden.
-I really like using flowering cilantro heads.
-It’s a bit different than the usual dill and goes lovely with the garlic.
+Flowering cilantro heads are tasty, a bit different from than the usual dill, and go well with the garlic.

-1-2 medium sized summer squash, cut into 1/2″ chunks (just enough to fit in a quart jar)
+1 to 2 medium-size summer squash, cut into 1/2-inch chunks (just enough to fit in a quart jar)

 1 quart of filtered water

 Combine water and sea salt, stir well, and set aside.

 Add the crushed garlic and one sprig of flowering cilantro to the bottom of a quart jar.
 Fill jar halfway up with chunks of summer squash.
 Add a bit more garlic and cilantro and fill the jar with squash chunks up to 1 to 2 inches below the rim.

 Pour salt water brine over the squash.
 At this point you want to weigh the squash down in order for it to remain below the level of the brine and ferment evenly.